lbliii/milodocs/exampleSite/content/reference/layouts/shortcodes/prod.md

 description: learn how to use the prod shortcode
 ---

-Occasionally it is useful to use a variable that represents your product name --- especially when documenting a project or startup product that is likely to undergo rebranding.
+Occasionally you need to use a variable that represents your product name --- especially when documenting a project or startup product likely to undergo re-branding.

 ## How it works